dequelabs/workshop/readme.md

 Test the live region out with a screen reader!

+---

+_:robot: quick demo of [`@axe-core/puppeteer`](https://github.com/dequelabs/axe-core-npm/blob/develop/packages/puppeteer/README.md)!_

+---

 ### axe DevTools

 Let's run axe on our app now that we've got passing unit tests.

 1. install the [axe extension](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US)

-_sign up for devtools too! https://www.deque.com/axe/devtools/_
+_sign up for axe DevTools Pro too! https://www.deque.com/axe/devtools/_

+> NOTE: If you have an expired trial, send us your email in slack or zoom chat and we will extend your trial!

 1. navigate browser to `http://localhost:1235`
 1. open up axe devtools